gm2552/FreeIntv/README.md

 # FreeIntv - - AtGames Legends Ultimate Mod
 Current release is v1.0.0.
-It can be downloaded from [here].
+It can be downloaded from [here](https://github.com/gm2552/FreeIntv/releases/download/1.0.0/freeintv_libretro_alu_alpha-1.so).

 ## Acknowledgements
 Port of FreeIntv for libretro.
 Includes mods specific to the AtGames Legends Ultimate gaming console.
 Forked from original source found at https://github.com/libretro/FreeIntv